A Child’s Day

 - Music Classes provided by Mr. Randy Stuart.
 Cognitive studies demonstrate that we utilize all areas of our brain while making music.
 Mr. Randy emphasizes engaging all students at all times.
 He facilitates the children making music with rhythm and pitch instruments and their voices.
 He helps them utilize music as a form of communication and a medium for social interaction.
 Children enjoy testing their voices and learning about different sounds through listening and active participation.

-- Yoga/Creative Movement program blends real yoga poses, breathing and relaxation techniques, yoga songs and props in age appropriate, theme based lessons.
-The goal is to create a fun and engaging class that also offers the benefits of yoga and mindfulness.
+- Yoga/Creative Movement program blends yoga poses, breathing and relaxation techniques, yoga songs and props in age appropriate, theme based lessons.
+The goal is to create a fun and engaging class that promotes the benefits of yoga and mindfulness.
 Through yoga children experience increased flexibility and physical coordination, a reduction in stress and anxiety levels as well as improved self-awareness and self regulation skills.

-- Community Worker visits such as Dentists, Chappaqua Librarians, EMT’s etc.
+- Community Worker visits such as Dentists, Chappaqua Librarians, etc.

-- Chappaqua Fire Department visits during Fire Safety Month each October
+- Chappaqua Fire Department visits in October during Fire Safety Month

-- Otto the Auto from AAA to teach safety in and around cars
+- Otto the Auto from AAA visits to teach safety in and around cars

 - Two by Two Zoo Day each Spring

-- Special events including Pajama Day, Crazy Hat Day, Halloween Costume Parade, Thanksgiving Feast, Celebrations of All Holidays, 100th day of school, etc.
+- Special events including Pajama/Pancake Day, Halloween Costume Parade, Thanksgiving Feast, Celebrations of all Holidays, 100th day of school, diverse cultures etc.

-- Graduation Ceremony for children who are finishing the 4 year-old program
+- Graduation Ceremony in June for children who are finishing the 4 year-old program